Impact Partners: History

 In 2007, Dan Cogan and Geralyn Dreyfous founded the company, focusing on financing and producing documentary film and television projects, focusing on social issues.

 The company has produced films which have gone on to receive critical acclaim and awards, including Freeheld (2007), which won Academy Award for Best Documentary (Short Subject), The Hunting Ground (2015), which was nominated for Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking, Icarus (2017), which won the Academy Award for Best Documentary Feature, Of Fathers and Sons (2017), which was nominated for Best Documentary Feature, Divide and Conquer: The Story of Roger Ailes (2018), nominated for the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking, and The Apollo which won the Primetime Emmy for Exceptional Merit in Documentary Filmmaking.

-Apart from films, the company has produced television shows including Immigration Nation for Netflix, and Allen v.
-Farrow for HBO.
+Apart from films, the company has produced television shows including Immigration Nation for Netflix, Allen v.
+Farrow for HBO, and The Lincoln Project for Showtime.

 In 2018, the company announced it would support the development of 4-8 non-fiction projects a year, ranging between $10k-100k.
 In January 2020, Jenny Raskin was named executive director of the company.